-Authorised Representative means the person nominated on the Application Form and any other person as nominated by the Customer from time to time;
+Authorised Representative means the person nominated by the Customer on acceptance of a Quote, instruction to proceed, Credit Application and any other person as nominated in writing by the Customer to the Supplier from time to time;

-Customer means the applicant named on the Application Form;
+Customer means the customer or applicant named in this Agreement or the Credit Application;

-Goods means any and all goods supplied by the Supplier to the Customer from time to time pursuant to the Engagement Form, Quote, Tax Invoice, Support Package or any variation thereof;
+Goods means any and all goods supplied by the Supplier to the Customer from time to time under this Agreement;

-Engagement Form means the request provided by Customer to the Supplier from time to time by means acceptable to the Supplier for the supply of Goods or Services;
+Order means any request by the Customer to the Supplier by e-mail, online booking or other means agreed to by the Supplier for the supply of Goods and/or Services.

-Personal Guarantee Deed means the personal guarantee deed annexed to this Agreement;
+Personal Guarantee means the personal guarantee annexed to the Credit Application or other binding Personal Guarantee agreement;

 Supplier means Tech Help Direct Pty Ltd ACN 150356791;